cathiele/rpngo/USER_GUIDE.md

     rx
     @

-and it will create a set of files, just like YMODEM would.
+and it will create a set of files, just like YMODEM would (check with `'ls -l' sh`).
+Note that you need to have working/formatted storage for this to work (see the "Format" section above).

 ## The startup file